 Removing URL encoding and commented code, the SQL query used for the test attack is:

 In general, an SQL injection vulnerability means that user inputs to a web application are not validated correctly, allowing the attacker to inject database queries to extract information or modify the database.
 If the vulnerable application does not return any data, blind SQL injection can be used to indirectly read smaller pieces of information from the database.

 In this case, the test attack code successfully injected a query containing the

 SLEEP(25) command, causing the application to wait for 25 seconds before responding.
 This delay informs the attacker that the injected query returned a true result, while no delay in the application response would mean false.
 This allows the attacker to extract information from the database using a series of yes/no questions.
-For a detailed explanation of such attacks, see our article on blind SQL injection.

 The Security of Open-Source Software

 From hobby projects to enterprise deployments, the web relies on open-source software.
 The Invicti Web Advisory program is our way of giving back to the open-source community and improving the security of software used by billions of people worldwide.